top of page

 Level design

-Kintsugi's simple gameplay allowed me to diversify the Montains level and make the sections feel unique while reusing the same mechanics in different places.
+Kintsugi's simple gameplay allowed me to diversify the main level and make each sections feel unique while reusing the same mechanics in different places.

 In contemplative platformers, managing the flow of the game is very important.
-That is why the Mountains level has been reworked and improoved multiple times over the project.
+That is why the Mountains level has been reworked and improved multiple times.

-In order to have the best game flow possible, we hosted multiple playtests everytime the level design changed or was affected by a big change.
-This allowed us to know how the players felt in every section of the game and adapt the flow to our desires and needs.
+In order to have the best game flow possible, we hosted multiple playtests everytime the level design changed or was updated.
+This allowed us to know how the players felt in every section of the game and adapt the flow to our desires and needs

 Game art assistance

-Our game artists had a lot of work to do during the whole project so they made a document to teach us a lot of small tasks we could do to make their work easier.
-I personnaly worked a lot on these tasks.
+Our game artists had a lot of work to do during the whole project so they made a document to teach us (Game Designers) a lot of small tasks we could do to make their work easier.
+I personnaly worked on a lot on tasks linked to Level Design and Level Art.

-I placed all the platform lights.
-The point of these lights are to help players understand were they can walk because some players could have trouble recognising platforms with the multiple backgrounds and foregrounds assets.
+I placed platform lights.
+The point of these lights are to help players understand where they can walk so they can recognise platforms even when they blend with the multiple background and foreground assets.

-I also placed multiple assets like the foregrounds, backgrounds and other decorative assets so when the artist would work on a section, most assets would already be in place and only need few edits.
-I also implemented and placed the textures for the backgrounds and foregrounds.
+I also placed multiple assets in each section so when the Game Artists would work in it, most assets would already be in place and only require a few edits.

 bottom of page